There is a file size limit of 6mb for free users.

 You can downgrade Ableton Live 11 files to an earlier version of Ableton like 10.1 or even 9.7.

 Plugins and features that are exclusive to Ableton 11 won't be available in 10 or 9 of course.
-In most cases they will be skipped in the downgraded file.
+In most cases they will be removed in the downgraded file.

-Ableton 9 has more limitations, such as no VST3 plugin support or groups in groups, so only the top level groups will be kept, and all the audio/midi tracks inside will become part of that group.
+Ableton 9 has more limitations, such as no VST3 plugin support, automation or groups in groups, so only the top level groups will be kept, and all the audio/midi tracks inside will become part of that group.

 Oddly, Kontakt will reset the plugin as it can detect it's being opened in an older version of Ableton and doesn't like that.
 This is the only plugin I found to do this but there may be others.
 Some parameters will also reset in Ableton 9.